Refugee-Learning-Accelerator/rla-course-central/challenge1/concept.md

 A chatbot that helps refugees with their SAT, ACT, and other standardized tests.

-The final product we hope would be bluetooth based.
+The final product we hope would be Bluetooth based.
 This would make the chatbot independent of a WiFi connection.
 The chatbot helps refugees to learn concepts and terms that are common in standardized tests which are part of the admission process in most Universities .

-The first version of our chatbot will help refugees learn common english SAT words.
+The first version of our chatbot will help refugees learn common English SAT words.

 ### How will it  be used
 1. **Method 1:**